-The final half term has seen KS3 Computing being a little creative when learning some basics in Information Technology.
-In Year 7, the girls have been learning all about spreadsheets and are in the process of creating a spreadsheet for a specific scenario that needs to include a range of formulas and charts.
-The girls are doing this independently and are using the skills taught in the previous lessons to do this.
+The final half term sees KS3 Computing being a little creative or learning some basics in Information Technology.
+In Year 7, students have been learning all about spreadsheets and are in the process of creating a spreadsheet for a specific scenario that needs to include a range of formulas and charts.
+Students are doing this independently and are using the skills taught in the previous lessons to do this.

-Year 8 are in the process of designing their own music festival and have planned a website to promote it.
-The girls will be incorporating a variety of features into their websites, including scrolling text, videos and slideshows.
-We will be investigating the programming language, HTML, that sits behind the websites and will be challenging the girls to write some HTML codes to help produce their websites.
+Year 8 are in the process of designing their own music festival and have planned a website to promote this.
+Students will be incorporating a variety of features into their websites, including scrolling text, videos and slideshows.
+We have been investigating the programming language, HTML that sits behind the websites.
+The girls have been challenged to write some HTML codes to help produce their websites.

 GCSE Computer Science

 This term has seen the Year 11 cohort complete their GCSE Computer Science exams.
 They have been an absolute pleasure to teach.
 They have worked exceptionally hard and made me extremely proud.
 Good luck, girls in your future career paths!

 Year 10 have completed all the theory for paper 1, ‘Principles of Computer Science’.
 This theory consists of system architecture and software, looking at data representation including binary, hexadecimal and sound.
 In addition, learning about networks and how different networks are structured and work.
 This includes the internet, looking at the security of networks and a variety of security issues and finally learning about ethical and environmental issues surrounding Computer Science, including legislation.
 You have all worked extremely hard and I look forward to next year when we will focus on paper 2 and the practical elements of the course.

 Year 7 and 8 Computing Club